arnaud4d/documentation/docs/ViewPro/vpLanguageRef.md

 #### Description

+The `VP SET FIELD` command <!-- REF _command_.VP_SET_FIELD.Summary -->assigns a specified 4D database field to a designated cell range<!-- END REF -->.

 In *rangeObj*, pass a range of the cell(s) whose value you want to specify.
 If *rangeObj* includes multiple cells, the specified field will be linked in each cell.

 The *field* parameter specifies a 4D database field to be assigned to the *rangeObj*.
 The virtual structure name for *field* can be viewed in the formula bar.
 For information about the supported field types and the virtual structure, see [Field references](vpDatabaseReferences.md#field-references).
 If any of the cells in *rangeObj* have existing content, it will be replaced by *field*.

 The optional *formatPattern* defines a pattern for the field parameter.
-Pass any custom format (for information on patterns and formatting characters, please refer to the [4D View Pro Cell Format](apx_vpCellFormat.md) section).
+Pass any custom format (for information on patterns and formatting characters, please refer to the [4D View Pro Cell Format](vpConfig.md#cell-format) section).

 #### Example